corimf/build-tools/README.md

 1. [all] [update] Run corimf-tag to create a new "u" tag on the branch
 1. Run corimf-snapshot to create a zip of each platform source.
    - Make sure the file IBM-RELEASE-NOTES.txt is populated and shows the files that have changed since the previous drop.
+NOTE: IBM-MODIFICATIONS.txt file does not exist until someone creates it at the first update to the repo
 1. For versions before 3.4.0, run the platform build scripts
    - corimf-build-android